JJ/hoborg/text/text.md

 untie it, making the cap to finally fall down and the mech itself to swing dangerously.

-The clown car stopped and Ted came out of it.
-His blackface mask was starting to melt due to the New Orleans heat and it was becoming a pink and gray mess.
+The clown car stopped and Ted "Cracker" Armistead, the chief of the clown posse, came out of it. tiptoeing on his apparently too small dancing shoes.
+His blackface mask was starting to melt due to the New Orleans heat and it was becoming a pink and gray mess leaking goo on his white gown.
 He came to the truck where Rufus was struggling to get Manuel loose.

 "Leave that alone."
-Ted said, not very loud, but so clearly that I could hear it among the din of the parade and the rest of the circus.
+Cracker said, not very loud, but so clearly that I could hear it among the din of the parade and the rest of the circus.
 Rufus shivered, but kept going at the straps.